Codecademy/docs/content/python/concepts/collections-module/terms/OrderedDict/OrderedDict.md

 ## Additional Methods

-An `OrderedDict` has the following methods in addition to the standard `dict` methods:
+In addition to the standard `dict` methods, the following are specific to an `OrderedDict`:

 - `.popitem(last)`: Returns and removes a key-value pair from the `OrderedDict`.
 The pairs are returned in LIFO order if `last` is true and FIFO order if `last` is false.
 The `last` argument is optional and defaults to `True`.
 - `.move_to_end(key,last)`: Moves the `key` to one end of the `OrderedDict`.
 If `last` is `True` it is moved to the right end (last entered) otherwise it is moved to the start (first entered).
 The `last` argument is optional and defaults to `True`.